Tehmina Dasti

 Tehmina Dasti is a Pakistani politician.
 She is daughter of Amjad Hameed Khan Dasti and granddaughter of Abdul Hamid Khan Dasti.

 Political career

 She contested to be a member of the National Assembly of Pakistan from NA-182 (Muzaffargarh-II), in 2018, from PTI and got 33942 votes.

-Previously, in 2002, she was elected to one of the seats reserved for women in the National Assembly of Pakistan 2002-2007.
+Previously, in 2002, she was elected to one of the seats reserved for women in the National Assembly of Pakistan from 2002-2007.

-She also unsuccessfully contested in the 2005 elections for district Nazim.
+She also unsuccessfully contested in the 2005 elections for District Nazim Muzaffargarh.
+Her cousin Abdul Hayi Dasti was elected as MPA Punjab in the 2018 Pakistani general election.